sveetch/project-composer/docs/sample_basic.rst

     ]
     repository = "application_repository"

 For this sample we just focus on the required parameters.
-For true, the name is not really required from composer but it is indeed from ``pyproject.toml`` standard.

 Create application repository
 *****************************